emmt/ArrayTools.jl/README.md

 A[..,2:4,5] .= 7   # to set all elements in A[:,:,2:4,5] to 7
 ```

-Leading/trailing indices may be specified as Cartesian indices (of type
+Leading/trailing indices may also be specified as Cartesian indices (of type
 `CartesianIndex`).

 Technically, the constant `..` is defined as `RubberIndex()` where `RubberIndex`